st-matskevich/local-wake/README.md

 ### Reference set
 The reference set is a collection of wake word recordings used as templates during detection.
 Usually, 3-4 samples are sufficient to achieve reliable detection performance.

-This repository includes `record.py` to record samples:
+This repository includes `record.py`, which records audio samples and trims silence using Voice Activity Detection:
 ```
 python record.py ref/sample-1.wav --duration 3
 ```
+- ref/sample-1.wav - Path for the recorded file.

+Optional arguments:
+- `--duration` (default: 3) - Duration in seconds.
+- `--sr` (default: 16000) - Sample rate in Hz.
+- `--no-vad` - Skip Voice Activity Detection silence trimming.

 Alternatively, you may use any recording tool of your choice.
-For example, on Linux:
+However, make sure that appropriate preprocessing is applied - specifically, silence must be trimmed from the recordings to achieve proper detection performance.
+A simple example of recording on Linux is:
 ```
 arecord -d 3 -r 16000 -c 1 -f S16_LE output.wav
 ```

 Notes:
- - The recording script is quite straightforward and may capture silence or background noise before/after the wake word during default 3-second capture.
-For better detection precision, it's recommended to trim recordings down to just the wake word segment.
-This can be done manually using audio editing software or automatically using Voice Activity Detection (VAD) tools.
+ - Current Voice Activity Detection may occasionally be too aggressive, therefore, verify your recordings to ensure the wake word is fully captured and not inadvertently trimmed.

 ### Manual audio comparison
 To evaluate comparison and determine a suitable detection threshold you can use `compare.py`: